 A bond is a security issued to a lender, the bondholder, for a loan in the amount of the bond's price.
 To issue a bond, a 3rd-party trustee, which is usually a bank or a trust company, is assigned by the issuer to serve the needs of the bondholders, including bringing suit in the event of a default.
-The bond indenture (aka trust indenture, deed of trust) is a legal contract between the issuer and the trustee that specifies the scope and the responsibilities of the borrower, the trustee, and the lender, and the characteristics of the bond, such as the maturity date, coupon rate, and so on.
+The bond indenture (aka trust indenture, deed of trust) is a legal contract between the issuer and the trustee that specifies the scope and the responsibilities of the borrower, the trustee, and the lender, and the characteristics of the bond, such as the maturity date, and the coupon rate.
 The indenture, a copy of which must be filed with the Securities and Exchange Commission (SEC), is required by the Trust Indenture Act of 1939 for issues registered under the Security Act of 1933, which includes most corporate bonds, but not for issues for less than $5,000,000, municipal bonds, and bonds issued by governments.

 The indenture will specify, among other things, the interest rate, the date of maturity, the procedures to modify the indenture after issuance, and the purpose of the bond issue.
 The name and contact information of the trustee will be listed in the indenture.
 If the bond has coupons, the indenture will specify where the coupons can be presented for payment.

 Because the value of a bond depends on the creditworthiness of the issuer, indentures usually include protective covenants (aka restrictive covenants) that restrict the issuer from doing things that would make it less creditworthy, which would lower the bond's price in the secondary market, and increase the chance of default in interest payments or principal repayment.
-For instance, protective covenants may require the trustee to carry insurance for property held as collateral for the bond issue, or it may require that the collateral be kept in good repair.

-The indenture will specify whether the bond is callable, and if it is, it will specify the conditions under which it can be called, including the dates when it is callable, and the price—the call premium—that will be paid if called.
+The indenture will specify whether the bond is callable, and if it is, it will specify the conditions under which it can be called, including the dates when it is callable, and the price — the call premium — that will be paid if called.
 Generally, a bond cannot be called before a certain date, and the call premium is usually more than par value at earlier dates, but diminishes as the bond approaches maturity.

 Sinking Funds and Serial Bonds